disco-network/odata-rdf-interface/README.md

  * /Posts
  * /Posts?$expand=Content
+ * /Posts?$expand=Parent   //Parent is an optional navigation property
+ * /Posts?$expand=Children  //Children is the inverse property of Parent and is an array
+ * /Posts?$expand=Children/Parent

 # development
 To develop this project, please use NPM to install further development dependencies, especially gulp.